leandog/intelligent-engineering-with-ai/Course Outline.md

    - Strengths of AI tools in accelerating development and enhancing productivity.
    - Limitations and potential pitfalls to be aware of.
    - Best practices for integrating AI tools into the development workflow.

+**Additional Topics: Software Craftsmanship and Extreme Programming (1 hour)**

+1. **Extreme Programming (XP) Overview (15 minutes)**

+   - Values of Extreme Programming: Communication, Simplicity, Feedback, Courage, Respect.
+   - Core practices: Pair programming, continuous integration, small releases, simple design, and system metaphor.

+2. **ZOMBIE Testing Technique (15 minutes)**

+   - **Introduction to ZOMBIE Testing:**
+     - **Z**: Zero - What happens if there are zero of a thing?
+     - **O**: One - What happens when there is exactly one of a thing?
+     - **M**: Many - What happens when there are more than one thing?
+     - **B**: Boundaries - Are there special boundary values for the thing?
+     - **I**: Interfaces - Are there common interfaces with expectations?
+     - **E**: Exceptions/Errors - What cases cause errors?
+Exactly what should they do?
+   - **Practical Exercise:**
+     - Apply the ZOMBIE testing technique to a simple problem, discussing how to use this approach to identify edge cases and potential issues.

+3. **Fake it till you make it**

+Start with the simplest solution that could possibly work, even if it is just hardcoding the answer.
+Gradually replace hardcoded parts with real logic as more tests are added and pass.

+5. **DRY - Don't Repeat Yourself**

+Avoid duplication.
+Each piece of knowledge must have a single, unambiguous, authoritative representation within a system.

+6. **YAGNI**

+Implement only what is necessary.
+Don’t add functionality until it is deemed necessary.

+7. **Fake it till you make it**

 **Introduction to the Bowling Kata (10 minutes)**